UNINETTSigma2/documentation/software/application_guides/castep/castep.md

 (access)=
 ### License and access

 The CASTEP Developers' Group (CDG) and Cambridge Enterprise have announced a cost-free worldwide source code license to CASTEP and NMR CASTEP for academic use.
-Detailed information about this is given [here](http://www.castep.org/CASTEP/GettingCASTEP).

 To get access to CASTEP, you need to follow the procedure described below.